loomis/connected-edge/docs/docs/prerequisites/laptop.md

 ## Linux Virtual Machine

-It is possible to install a virtualization platform (hypervisor) on your Windows machine and then install one of the Linux distributions.
-There are essentially two options: Microsoft's [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) and [VirtualBox](https://www.virtualbox.org/).
+It is possible to install a virtualization platform (hypervisor) on your Windows machine and then create a virtual machine using one of the Linux distributions.
+There are essentially two options:
+Microsoft's
+[Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/)
+and [VirtualBox](https://www.virtualbox.org/).